akheron/jansson/doc/apiref.rst

-   Decodes the JSON text in stream *input* and returns the array or object it contains, or *NULL* on error, in which case *error* is filled with information about the error.
-See above for discussion on the *error* parameter. *flags* is currently unused, and should be set to 0.
+   Decodes the JSON text in stream *input* and returns the array or object it contains, or *NULL* on error, in which case *error* is filled with information about the error. *flags* is currently unused, and should be set to 0.

 .. function:: json_t *json_load_file(const char *path, size_t flags, json_error_t *error)